databendlabs/databend-docs/docs/en/guides/40-load-data/05-continuous-data-pipelines/00-pipeline.md

 - You have a continuous stream of user behavior logs being stored into your object storage, which can be automatically loaded into Databend Cloud using pipelines for further analysis.

 :::note
 There is no limit on the number of pipelines you can create for your organization.
 However, please remember that a pipeline requires a warehouse to run, so running a pipeline will incur costs.
-For more information about warehouse pricing, see [Warehouse Pricing](/guides/cloud/manage/pricing#warehouse-pricing).
+For more information about warehouse pricing, see [Pricing & Billing](/guides/overview/editions/dc/pricing).
 :::

 ## Creating a Pipeline